Key Takeaways

 What Are Sports Multivitamins and Why Do Athletes Need Them?

-For active individuals, these formulations help support energy during longer sessions, support muscle recovery post-workout, and promote overall resilience.
+For active individuals, these formulations help support energy during longer sessions, support muscle recovery post-workout, and support overall resilience.
 They're designed to work alongside, never replace, a foundation of nutritious eating, adequate sleep, and smart training progression.
 For more on how multivitamins and zinc work together for athletes, see multivitamins and zinc.

 | Nutrient | Role in Athletic Performance | Why Athletes Need More | Whole Food Sources |